PoojaKameshwaran/Street-Fairy/README.md

 ## **main.py**
   Entry point for the app; starts the Streamlit UI.
   App entry point.
+  Utilize streamlit run Chatbot/main.py to launch the application.
+The application assumes you have ollama running mistral SLM (Small Language Model).
   Imports and launches the main Streamlit UI with screen_ui().

 ---